-Collection pricing was up 5.3% for fiscal year 2018, as compared to the fiscal year ended December 31, 2017 ("fiscal year 2017"), with sustained execution against our strategic pricing programs.
-On the operating side, we continue to advance several key areas, including route optimization, fleet standardization, and maintenance programs to further reduce our operating costs in the collection line-of-business.
-We are in the fourth year of our comprehensive fleet plan, which is designed to optimize our fleet and target truck replacements to maximize returns, reduce our operating expenses through lower maintenance costs, and improve our service levels through reduced down times.
+Collection pricing was up 5.3% for fiscal year 2019, as compared to the fiscal year ended December 31, 2018 ("fiscal year 2018"), with sustained execution against our strategic pricing programs.
+On the operating side, we continue to advance several key areas, including route optimization, fleet standardization and automation, and maintenance programs to further reduce our operating costs in the collection line-of-business.
+We are in the fifth year of our comprehensive fleet plan, which is designed to optimize our fleet and target truck replacements to maximize returns, reduce our operating expenses through lower maintenance costs, improve our service levels through reduced down times, and conduct additional automation and optimization of trucks and service types.

-The combination of these operating advancements and pricing programs are driving improved results in our collection line-of-business, with our cost of operations as a percentage of revenues down approximately 620 basis points from the twelve months ended December 31, 2014 to fiscal year 2018.
+The combination of these operating advancements and pricing programs are driving improved results in our collection line-of-business, with our cost of operations as a percentage of revenues down approximately (510) basis points from the twelve months ended December 31, 2014 to fiscal year 2019.